 Facilities and environment

 You'll be based in the School of English Literature, Language and Linguistics, which is at the heart of our city-centre campus, in the Percy Building.
-You'll join a lively community of students, academics, authors and professionals across both schools.
+You'll join a lively community of students, academics, writers and professionals.

 You'll have access to:

 - a digital media lab – for students with documentary and film-making modules

 - The LingLab, a world-class research facility for linguistics

 - the award-winning Language Resource Centre with self-study resources for over 50 languages

 - plenty of spaces to work and socialise

 You will have exceptional library provision from our award-winning Library Service.
 It houses over one million books and a huge range of electronic resources.

 You'll have the support of an academic member of staff as a Personal Tutor throughout your degree to help with academic and personal issues affecting your academic progress.
 Peer Mentors will help you in your first year.
 They are fellow students who can help you settle in and answer questions you may have when starting university.